When it comes to sales prospecting, it's more important than ever that you write concise, effective communication.

 Here are several examples that can inspire your own prospecting techniques.

-- These are generalized to a greater degree than emails we would typically send to apply to all types of companies and all types of categories.
-(I've given you some examples of different language you can use as a guide.)
+- These are generalized to a greater degree than emails we would typically send; they apply to all types of companies and categories.
+(I've given you some examples of different languages you can use as a guide.)

 Landing the First Meeting: Introduction Email to Potential Clients

 This email would be used as an initial introduction to your company.
-The key is immediately establishing your expertise, as well as asking for the meeting fairly early.
+The key is immediately establishing your expertise and asking for the meeting reasonably early.

 [Your name] with [your company].
-We're a Y company that specializes in [choose either your primary vertical or a vertical you have experience in] to [insert a typical challenge you help clients face].
+We're a Y company specializing in [choose either your primary vertical or a vertical you have experience in] to [insert a typical challenge you help clients face].